Blotch3D/Blotch3D/README.md

 completely neglecting to draw transparent texture pixels, and thus neglecting to update the depth buffer at that window pixel.
-Most typical textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of texture.
+Most typical textures with an alpha channel use an alpha value of only zero or one (or close to them), indicating absence or presence of visible pixels.
 Alpha testing works well with textures like that.
-For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work as well.
+For alpha values specifically intended to show partial translucency (alpha values near 0.5), it doesn't work well.
 In those cases, you can live with the artifacts, or beyond that at a minimum you will have to control translucent sprite drawing order (draw all opaque sprites normally, and then draw translucent sprites far to near), and if translucent sprites